hellhub-collective/sdk/README.md

 ## What is the HellHub SDK?

 The HellHub SDK is a TypeScript library that provides a simple and easy-to-use interface for interacting with the HellHub API.
-It is designed to make it easy for developers to filter and collect data from the HellHub API with full type safety out of the box.
+It is designed to make it easy for developers to filter and collect data with full type safety out of the box.

 ## Installation